bluekamandy/Creative-Coding-Course-with-SwiftProcessing/1_DrawingWithCode/2_EXERCISE.md

 <img src="images/Al-Khwarizmi_portrait.jpg" alt="Al-Khwarizmi_portrait"  />

-Everything we accomplish on a computer  works because of human-made algorithms.
+Everything we can do on a computer works because of human-made algorithms.
 But algorithms don’t only exist in computing.
 Algorithms predate computing in many forms.
 We can think  of many sets of instructions as everyday algorithms.
 This includes **recipes**, **IKEA instructions** and the **directions from your home to school**.

 <img src="images/Jacquard_Loom_David_Monniaux.jpg" alt="Jacquard_Loom_David_Monniaux"  />

-One historical artifact that uses algorithms and is a direct ancestor to computing is the [jacquard loom](https://en.wikipedia.org/wiki/Jacquard_loom), first demonstrated in 1801.
+One historical artifact that is algorithmic and is a direct ancestor to computing is the [jacquard loom](https://en.wikipedia.org/wiki/Jacquard_loom), first demonstrated in 1801.
 This type of loom is used for weaving fabrics with complex patterns. ([Image source](https://commons.wikimedia.org/wiki/File:Jacquard_loom_p1040320.jpg))

 The loom simplified the process by using **punch cards** that determined how the machine would weave the fabric.
 The cards could be chained together and fabrics could be created and recreated using  the device.
+These punch cards are a precursor to computer programming and data storage devices.

 <img src="images/YokoOnoGrapefruit1964.jpg" alt="Yoko Ono, 1964, Grapefruit"  />